alixdecr/PRAB/study-data/found-papers.md

 "(rest OR restful) api (test OR testing OR specification OR documentation OR openapi OR swagger) (set OR benchmark OR evaluation)"

+### Exclusion Criteria

+Below, you can find details regarding the different exclusion criteria:

+- `no api set`: The research paper does not contain an API set in its evaluation.

+- `invalid api set`: The research paper contains an invalid API set.
+An invalid API set is when:
+    - The research paper does not explicitly state the APIs that were used in the evaluation.
+For instance, if a paper states that ``200 APIs were used", however not presenting the APIs explicitly, then the paper will be rejected.
+    - The research paper utilizes private REST APIs.

+- `not accessible`: The complete reference (paper, book, etc.) is not accessible.

+- `duplicate`: The paper is a duplicate/very similar to a paper already accepted; We only keep the most recent work.

 ### Found Papers

 RESTful API testing methodologies: Rationale, challenges, and solution directions | rejected | no api set